RajaHlioui/Raja_Hlioui_Portfolio/README.md

 • Combined all visualizations into an interactive dashboard to provide a comprehensive view of global earthquake patterns, published on Tableau Public.

+**Business Impact:** This dashboard helps governments, NGOs, and insurance companies assess earthquake risks.
+By understanding patterns in earthquake magnitude and significance, stakeholders can make informed decisions on disaster preparedness and risk management.